-The Scholarship Showcase is scheduled for April 2024.
+The Scholarship Showcase is scheduled for April 2025.
 Details are forthcoming.
 All scholarship recipients should attend the Scholarship Showcase.

-For additional information, contact Soror Shandra Yarbrough at 478-335-6643 or Soror Chara Willaford at 678-570-5553.
+For additional information, contact Soror Shandra Yarbrough at 478-335-6643.

 Applicants will be judged on scholarship, character, school and community activities, and essay.